Christian Zinsser: Biography

+Early life

-Zinsser was born in the municipality of Bärenstein in Saxony, during the time of the German empire.
+Zinsser was born in the municipality of Bärenstein in Saxony, during the time of the German Empire.
 He had a comfortable childhood, it is known that his father was a Protestant priest although very little is known about his mother.
 At the age of 20, he studied law and joined the Nazi Party seeing himself very interested in National Socialism on August 15, 1927, and in 1930 he became an adviser to the administration of the Saxon court.
 Beginning in 1932, Zinsser was registered with residences in Leipzig and Dresden.
 On June 20, 1932, he rejoined the National Socialist organizations; for by the spring of 1932 he had been released from service in the Saxon court administration to represent the Hitler Youth in Rome in the Gruppi Universitaria Fascist.
 In 1935, Zinsser passed the second state law examination.
 By April 1 of 1936, he had become an attaché at the Ministry of Foreign Affairs, had passed the diplomatic consular examination in 1937, and had worked on foreign assignments.